glfharris/rustnifti/README.md

 # telium
-A library for Medicine and Medical Physics, written in Rust
+A library for Medicine and Medical Physics, written in Rust.

+:microscope: